Adam Pine

+Adam Robert Pine OAM (born 28 February 1976) is a former competitive swimmer and current sports administrator.
+He has represented his country in numerous international competitions, earning several medals and setting national and commonwealth records.
+After retiring from competitive swimming, Pine transitioned into a career as a sports administrator, where he has made a significant impact in developing and promoting the sport in his community.
+He is respected for his dedication and passion for sports, as well as his ability to effectively lead teams and manage sports organisations.
+Pine specialised as a sprint freestyle and butterfly swimmer.
+He was an Australian Institute of Sport (AIS) scholarship holder and national team member from 1993 to 2009 and has the longest tenure on the Australian Swim Team.

 Pine competed for Australia in the 2000, and 2004 and 2008 Summer Olympics.
 In 2000, he swam in the heats for the gold (4×100-metre freestyle relay) and silver (4×100-metre medley relay) medal winning relay teams.
-In 2004, he swam in the 100-metre butterfly and was a member of the Australian 4×100-metre medley relay team, however this relay team failed to reach the finals.
+In 2004, he swam in the 100-metre butterfly and was a member of the Australian 4×100-metre medley relay team.
+In 2008, he again swam in the 100m Butterfly and medal winning 4 × 100 m medley relay.

-Pine recited the Athletes Oath at the 2006 Commonwealth Games, this was an appropriate gesture as he has won medals for Australia in the three Commonwealth Games leading up to the Melbourne games.
+Pine recited the Athletes Oath at the 2006 Commonwealth Games, this was his fourth Commonwealth Games and an appropriate gesture as he has won medals for Australia in the three games leading up to the Melbourne games.

-At the age of 31 he qualified for the 2008 Summer Olympics in the 100-metre butterfly (52.13).
+At the age of 32 he qualified for the 2008 Summer Olympics in the 100-metre butterfly (52.13).
 At the 2009 Rome World Championship trials (Australian Long Course swimming trials) Pine swam in the finals finishing 2nd in the 100-metre butterfly.
 This swim was under the A qualifying time for the world championships and earned himself a spot on the Australian World Championship Team.